mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

-When the goal is to break features or other changes down into steps that are each the “smallest-mergable-unit-of-work” possible so that each of these steps is also shippable individually, product, design, and engineering have to work together on each of these steps.
+When the goal is to break features or other changes down into steps that are each the “smallest-mergable-unit-of-work” possible so that each of these steps is also shippable individually, product, design, engineering, and ops have to work together on each of these steps.
 They need to figure out what the next step is and how it can go to production (e.g. behind a feature flag) together.
-That way, walls between product, design, and engineering are broken down and role definitions change: product and design are exposed to the small steps in which engineers evolve a codebase.
+That way, walls between product, design, engineering, and ops are broken down and role definitions change: product and design are exposed to the small steps in which engineers evolve a codebase.
 At the same time, engineers have to work more closely with product managers and designers to help them translate their needs into chunks that can be merged and deployed individually.
 While that closer collaboration and change of role definitions necessarily leads to friction,